timdev/php-stack-logger/tests/README.md

 that is configured with a `TestHandler` buffers messages similarly to the PSR3 `TestLogger`.

-`LaminasTest` is similar, but it uses a Laminas logger (configured with a `Laminas\Log\Writer\Mock` to buffer messages), which is wrapped in a Laminas PsrLoggerAdapter, which decorates the core logger and implements PSR3, which is then wrapped by us to provide our functionality.
-These tests shouldn't be necessary, since it's "just" a PSR-3 logger, but it's nice to validate that our code works against something other than the `TestLogger` provided by `psr/log`.

 The Support/ directory contains test subject classes that extend our implementation classes and provide helper methods to inspect the buffered messages/records so we can assert stuff about them.